 Replaying flows in Helios enable users to reproduce specific flows fast.
 The trigger of the flow essentially the root span of the trace, and can often be generated from a specific trace to reproduce that flow again.

 In addition, through the trace visualization it is possible to generate the flow replay code for specific spans inside the trace itself.
 This functionality is accessible directly from each applicable span.

 Learn more about unlocking the power of easily replaying E2E flows across distributed applications in this blog post by Helios senior software developer, Yaron Dinur.

-Editing triggers on the fly can be particularly useful when trying to test quickly how different parameters impact the flow at hand.
+Customizing flow replay code on the fly can be particularly useful when trying to test quickly how different parameters impact the flow at hand.

-Triggers can also be generated as a cURL command.
+Flow replay code can also be generated as a cURL command.
 Users may then quickly copy the output and run it to reproduce the flow.

 Updated 5 months ago